 I also really enjoyed his thoughts on religion, which after all is just a collection of superstitions.
 So, if you swap the word faith with the word superstition, you get to see just how silly some of the current issues in our society are – imagine talking about superstition schools, superstition communities or even inter-superstition dialogue.

 This entry was posted on Tuesday, February 26th, 2013 at 10:51 am and is filed under Skeptics.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.